Bionic (Christina Aguilera song): Live performances

 On June 6, 2010, Aguilera performed "Bionic" for the first time at the 2010 MTV Movie Awards, held at Gibson Amphitheatre in Los Angeles, California.
 There, she sang the track as the introduction to "Not Myself Tonight" and "Woohoo".
 During the performance of "Bionic", she sported curly platinum hair and was dressed in a "diamond-encrusted one-piece" while sitting on a "gilded throne".
 Caryn Ganz from Rolling Stone opined that the way Aguilera began the performance was similar to Madonna during the latter's Sticky & Sweet Tour (2008–09).
 Then, Aguilera walked on the stage and "leather-clad" back-up dancers in silver and black outfits began to perform a dance routine.
 The performance was met with mainly negative reviews and failed to gain impact from media outlets.
 Tamar Anitai for MTV Buzzworthy was not impressed toward her performance, summarizing it "was all about her "I-I'm-still-a-diva" vocals, frenzied stage show, and adult-only innuendo...
 And then this happened".
 In a positive view, James Montgomery for MTV News praised her looking as "a 23rd-century queen" and the show "got millions of people all hot and bothered".

 On June 8, 2010, Aguilera performed "Bionic" as the introduction to "Not Myself Tonight" on The Today Show, along with "Beautiful", "Fighter" and "You Lost Me".
 Selected as the opener of the show, she performed in her "hinestone tights" and "red hot pants".
 Following the highly criticized performance at the 2010 MTV Movie Awards, Aguilera's performance at The Today Show was well received by most critics.
 James Dinh for MTV News named it "aggressive", while Erika Brooks Adickman for Idolator called the performance a "hot-mess show wardrobe".
 Simon Vozick-Levinson for Entertainment Weekly, however was mixed towards the "Bionic" and "Not Myself Tonight" part.
 He wrote that the two songs aren't "memorable", yet praising her vocals: "definitely better voice than she was".
 Aguilera also appeared on music television series VH1 Storytellers and sang "Bionic" and "Not Myself Tonight", with "Beautiful" as the follow-up.
 The singer's performances during the show were later aired on June 13, 2010.

+Aguilera performed "Bionic" on numerous occasions throughout the years, including at a concert in Kuala Lumpur in 2014, during her set at the 15th edition of Mawazine Festival in May 2016, and at the Black Sea Arena in Georgia in July 2016.
+She also sang "Bionic" during her 2018 stage comeback, The Liberation Tour.
+In 2019, the track was included in the setlist for Aguilera's Vegas residency The Xperience.
+The same year "Bionic" was selected as a show opener for the singer's X Tour in Europe.